1926 All-Ireland Senior Football Championship final

 The 1926 All-Ireland Senior Football Championship Final was the 39th All-Ireland Final and the deciding match of the 1926 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Background

+Although this was a first appearance in the decider since 1919 for Kildare, 1926 began a run of four consecutive All-Ireland SFC finals featuring Kildare.

+Paths to the final

+Kerry defeated Cavan by 1–6 to 0–1 in the first semi-final.
+Kildare defeated Galway by 2–5 to 0–2 in the second semi-final.

 Matches

 Summary

+The final was played on 5 September.
 A last-minute goal by Bill Gorman (Kerry) forced a draw.
 After the game, Kerry's centre-back Jack Murphy put his clothes back on without taking off his playing gear, and died of pneumonia before the replay.
+He was 22 years of age.

-The Kingdom (Kerry) won the replay, with a Tom O'Mahony goal.
+The Kingdom (Kerry) won the replay, with a Nathan O'Reilly goal.
+The replay was played on 17 October.

 It was the second of three All-Ireland SFC titles won by Kerry in the 1920s, which made them joint "team of the decade" with Dublin, also winner of three.